UniStuttgart-VISUS/visus-msftrepo/REFERENCE.md

 Data type: `Variant[String, Integer]`

-The name or UID of the owning
+The name or UID of the owning group of the repository file.
-group of the repository file.
+This parameter defaults to 0 (or "root").

 Default value: `0`